c0pperdragon/VIC20-Video-Amplifier/README.md

 ![alt text](pic/underside.jpg "Forward signals to the A/V port")

-Using two now unused holes (all parts are removed here so the traces do not matter) the pin socket on the front side are forwarded with two wires to the A/V connector.
+Using two now unused holes (all parts are removed here so the traces do not matter) the pin socket on the front side is forwarded with two wires to the A/V connector.
 Also the PCB trace between pin 4 and pin 5 under the connector had to be cut.

 ## Insert an amplifier PCB